blackat/blackat.github.io/_posts/2020-01-12-angular-compiler-introduction.md

 ---

 > Why does Angular have a compiler at all?
+> Main job of the compiler is to turn the template you write into the code that runs the Angular runtime.
+>
 > Alex Rickabaugh - Angular Connect 2019

-Basically what the compiler actually doing?
-The goal is to make an application smaller and faster.

-> Main job of the compiler is to turn the template you write into the code that runs at runtime.

-In Angular the developer write templates *declaratively*, what to render, the binding, etc. *but not how it happens at runtime*, there is not description about how the change detection mechanism works.
-The browser does not udnerstand the *declarative template* so it has to be translated into something a browser can understand.
+In Angular, the developer write templates *declaratively* that is *what to render*{: .italic-red-text}, the binding, etc. *but not how it happens at runtime*{: .italic-red-text}, there is not description about how the change detection mechanism works.
+The Angular runtime does not understand the *declarative template syntax* so it has to be translated into something the runtime can run into a browser.

-The compiler takes the *declarative Angular syntax* and turn it into *imperative code*.
+The compiler takes the *declarative Angular syntax*{: .italic-red-text } and turns it into *imperative code*{: .italic-red-text }.

 Why, again, a compiler is required? not possible to do by hand?

-- lot of boilerplate code, better to focus on the business logic than how things work under the hood;
+- Lot of boilerplate code, better to focus on the business logic than how things work under the hood.
-- Angular team can optimize and improve by release w.r.t. browser evolution the iperative code.
+- Angular team can optimize and improve by release w.r.t. browser evolution the imperative code.

 ## Lingo

-- *Angular Compiler:*{: .italic-violet-text} part of the Angular rendering architecture that transforms templates and decorators into something that the Angular runtime can understand.
+- *Angular Compiler:*{: .italic-violet-text} part of the Angular rendering architecture that transforms *templates* and *decorators* into something that the Angular runtime can understand.
 - *Angular Runtime:*{: .italic-violet-text} part of the Angular rendering architecture that runs an Angular application.
-- *Angular template declarative syntax:*{: .italic-violet-text} describes *what* the view has to look like, *what* the view has to display data, but not *how*.
+- *Angular template declarative syntax:*{: .italic-violet-text} describes *what*{: .italic-red-text } the view has to look like, *what*{: .italic-red-text } the view has to display, but not *how*{: .italic-red-text }.
-- *Angular application imperative code:*{: .italic-violet-text} describes *how* the view has to be rendered via a sequence of JavaScript instructions/commands.
+- *Angular application imperative code:*{: .italic-violet-text} describes *how*{: .italic-red-text } the view has to be rendered via a sequence of JavaScript instructions/commands.
+- *Metadata:*{: .italic-violet-text} set of data enclosed into a decorator that describes the entity represented by the decorator itself.
+For instance a component has the selector, the template, etc. Metadata are then reused by the compiler and put into the definition files `.d.ts`, the component API.
+Basically the metadata help to preserve the information removed from `.js` files.

+## Quick overview

+The work done on the new Angular compiler can be divided in three categories as stated in the [implementation status](https://github.com/angular/angular/blob/master/packages/core/src/render3/STATUS.md):
+- `@angular/compiler-cli`: TypeScript transformer pipeline which includes two CLI tools
+  - `ngtsc`: the Angular TypeScript compiler which looks for the [Angular decorators](https://github.com/angular/angular/blob/master/packages/core/src/render3/STATUS.md#decorators) like `@Component` and substitute them with their specific Angular Runtime instructions/counterparts like `ɵɵdefineComponent`.
+  - `ngcc`: the Angular Compatibility Compiler which converts pre-ivy modules into ivy-module, can be even run as part of a code loader like Webpack to have packages from `node_modules` transpiled on-the-fly.
+- `@angular/compiler`: Ivy Compiler which converts decorators into Ivy.
+- `@angular/core`: decorators which can be converted by the `@angular/compiler`.

-## Why Angular has a compiler
+## Angular Ivy compiler model

-The quick answer is to transform templates and decorators into something the *runtime* can understand.

-The *Angular rendering architecture*{: .italic-red-text } is composed by the *Angular compiler*{: .italic-red-text } and the *Angular runtime*{: .italic-red-text }: the former transforms the application source code into something the latter can run.
+The [Ivy model](https://github.com/angular/angular/blob/master/packages/compiler/design/architecture.md#the-ivy-compilation-model) foresees to compile the Angular decorators like `@Injectable`, `@Component`, etc into *static properties*{: .italic-red-text }.

+All the decorators do not need global knowledge of the application, except `@Component` which requires information coming from `@NgModule`.
+In the module other selectors used by the *component template*{: .italic-red-text } are declared and so [the transitive closure of the exports of that module imports](https://github.com/angular/angular/blob/master/packages/compiler/design/architecture.md).

+Without those information the *component def*{: .italic-red-text } (`ɵcmp`) cannot be correctly generated.

 Consider the `Welcome to Angular!` application: